 1904 Maude Adams returns to Broadway with a revival of J.M.
 Barrie's The Little Minister.
-It opens tonight and runs just 73 performances.
-A year later she'll be back with a better Barrie play, the original Peter Pan.
+It runs just 73 performances.
+A year later she returns with a better Barrie play, the original Peter Pan.

 1925 Walter Hampden and Ethel Barrymore are Shylock and Portia in The Merchant of Venice at Hampden's Theatre in New York.
 The production is part of a limited season for Hampden and Barrymore, which also includes the pair as Hamlet and Ophelia in Hamlet.

 1926 With pressure from both New York Governor Alfred E. Smith and Mayor James Walker regarding a reformation by theatre owners of the moral quality of certain productions, a committee is formed to view "morally questionable" shows.
 Made up of actors, authors, and producers, the committee surveys current shows and comes up with the NY District Attorney's list of such titles.
 The first three to be raided are Sex, The Virgin Man, and The Captive.

 1931 George S. Kaufman and Morrie Ryskind create Wintergreen, the presidential candidate running on a platform of love.
 Of Thee I Sing, the Pulitzer Prize–winning musical with music by George Gershwin and lyrics by Ira Gershwin, stars William Gaxton, Grace Brinkley, and Victor Moore.
 The campaign runs for 441 performances, first at the Music Box Theatre and then at the 46th Street Theatre.

 1935 Helen Hayes is Victoria Regina at the Broadhurst Theatre.
 Laurence Houseman's history of the Queen runs for 515 performances.